Starting with an A…

 The Renaissance of Handwoven Carpets

-Leo and Gretl Wollner started their career in the 40-ies of the last century.
+Leo and Gretl Wollner started their career in the 50-ies of the last century.
 They were influenced by the tradition of the Wiener Werkstätte, the famous Viennese art and design movement of the beginning 20th century.
 For the artists and designers of the Wiener Werkstätte carpets were integral part of the whole.

-They continued the tradition of carpet hand-weaving for individual homes and public spaces.
+They continued the tradition of hand-weaving for individual homes and public spaces.
 At the same time they developed carpet design for the industrialised production.
 In their opinion it was essential to use their practical know-how and experience also for the industrial design in order to master the industrial process in innovative ways.

 Over six decades they continued to design and to weave carpets.
 Each new carpet was first developed from a range of paintings.
 Below there is an example from 1991.
 One carpet design was chosen from a range of paintings concerning a specific theme.
 As you can see the painting is not identical with the carpet below but one can definitely see that it derives from the same theme.
 The reason being that the chosen design was used in the production process and therefor cannot be shown any more.